-Find current health inspection reports and enforcement actions for establishments in Scott County and other counties in Iowa through the Iowa Department of Inspections and Appeals website at the link below:
+Find current health inspection reports and enforcement actions for establishments in Scott County and other counties in Iowa through the Iowa Department of Inspections, Appeals, and Licensing website at the link below:

 There are currently over 850 licensed facilities in Scott County.
 The majority of these facilities have two unannounced inspections per year.
 The main objective during an inspection is to inform and educate the food service professional.
 We follow the flow of food from receiving through serving.

 Wherever possible, violations found during an inspection are corrected immediately.
 Those that aren’t warrant a physical reinspection.
-The maximum time allowed for correction is 10 days for critical violations, and 30 days for non-critical violations.
+The maximum time allowed for correction is 10 days for Foodborne Illness Risk Factor/Public Health Intervention Violations, and 30 days for Good Retail Practice Violations.
 Time extensions are granted on a case by case basis.